 Creating a base password

 One of my favorite tips for how to create secure and easy-to-remember passwords is to use a base password that changes for each website, adding characters, symbols, numbers, and other things to make it secure and unique.
-To demonstrate what this looks like, I will use the base password “frenchfries“.
+To demonstrate what this looks like, I will use the base password “frenchfries“- another popular choice I’ve used for coming up with base passwords include song lyrics because I can write the song name in a password book without having to write out the actual password.

-Adding capital letters, especially at different intervals, makes passwords more difficult to guess. “frenchfries” can be upgraded to “FrenchFries” or “FrenchFrieS“, which is more difficult to guess while being easy to type.
+Adding capital/uppercase letters, especially at different intervals, makes passwords more difficult to guess. “frenchfries” can be upgraded to “FrenchFries” or “FrenchFrieS“, which is more difficult to guess while being easy to type.

 Replace letters with numbers

 Adding symbols can help make passwords more secure too.
-For users that use modified keyboards, pick easy to reach symbols such as periods, quotes, exclamation points, or similar.
-Bonus points for combining numbers and symbols.
-Our base password can be improved by adding just one symbol, but more is always good.
+For users that use modified keyboards, pick easy to reach symbols such as periods, dollar signs, exclamation points, or similar.
+Our base password can be improved by adding just one symbol, but I usually add a few more and combine it with uppercase letters and numbers too.
 Some examples are “?frenchfries“, “frenchfrie$“, or “french.fries”.

 Add an extra word or letters